 Will lash serum change my eye color?

-Certain prostaglandin analogs can make brown and hazel eyes appear more pigmented in color.
-However, there’s no evidence to suggest that lash serum can turn blue or green eyes darker.
+Yes, certain prostaglandin analogs can make brown and hazel eyes appear more pigmented in color by increasing melanin.
+However, there’s no evidence to suggest that lash serum can turn blue eyes darker.

 Will lash serum make my eyelashes fall out?

 Lash serums won’t make your eyelashes fall out.
 Your eyelashes fall out and grow every 60-90 days, so it’s impossible for a lash serum to cause your eyelashes to fall out all at once.

 Aside from Latisse (which contains bimatoprost and requires a prescription), many other lash serums sold over-the-counter contain some variations of prostaglandin analogs.
 You can find out more information about these brands’ ingredients here.

 While lash serums can offer certain benefits when it comes to lash growth and thickness, there’s still a chance that you’ll end up with irritated eyes, blurred vision, hyperpigmentation, or orbital fat loss — especially if you’re using a lash serum that contains prostaglandin analogs.

 If you experience any of these side effects, discontinue use immediately.